jamwaffles/jamwaffles.github.io/zola/content/2015-12-04-huanyang-linuxcnc-2.7-speed-control.md

 +++
-layout: post
+layout = "post"
-title:  "Spindle speed control using LinuxCNC 2.7 with a Huanyang inverter"
+title = "Spindle speed control using LinuxCNC 2.7 with a Huanyang inverter" date = "2015-12-04 20:14:47"
-date:   2015-12-04 20:14:47
-categories: cnc
-image: huanyang-header-2.jpg
+categories = "cnc"
+image = "huanyang-header-2.jpg"
 +++

 Huanyang branded VFD drives are ubiquitous on eBay and other sites like AliExpress.
 I bought one